yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/AuditLog/AuditLogOperation.md

 # AuditLogOperation
-AuditLogJobOperation object retains the job information to be added.
+AuditLogOperation object retains the job information to be added.

 ### Service
 + [AuditLogService](../../services/AuditLogService.md)